szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Sub-mode for experts``: Sub-mode to use in Experts mode (chat, llama_index, etc.).
 Default: chat.

-* ``Use planner agent for expert reasoning``: If enabled, the Planner agent will be used for expert calls and expert reasoning.
+* ``Use agent for expert reasoning``: If enabled, the Planner agent will be used for expert calls and expert reasoning.
 Default: False

 * ``Use native API function calls``: Use API function calls to run commands from plugins instead of using command prompts - Experts only, default: False